 - The Infocom game Enchanter has an infinite staircase that turns out to be an illusion.

 - BoxxyQuest: The Gathering Storm has one thats explicitly based on SCP-087.
 (See below, in the Web Original folder).

-- The ending of Crisis Zone has your unit shut town the Big Bad's nuclear reactor and now have to climb five kilometers of stairs when the elevator is out of order from the impact.
+- The ending of Crisis Zone has your unit shut down the Big Bad's nuclear reactor and now have to climb five kilometers of stairs when the elevator is out of order from the impact.

 - Custerd's Quest: You go through four hours of stairs before reaching floor 100 of Necromancer's tower.

 - The Legend of Heroes: Trails of Cold Steel II has the Infernal Castle and it's long stairs, interspersed with different floors.

 - Tales of Vesperia, in Caer Bocram there is a absurdly long stairway where you must enter a password to continue, if you found at least one of the first 3 clues.